9 Irresistible Air Fryer Crispy Chickpeas

 Step 1 — Prep and Dry

-Drain the chickpeas and spread them on a clean kitchen towel or paper towels.
-Pat firmly for 2–3 minutes to remove as much moisture as possible.
-A drier surface increases the Maillard reaction, which creates color and crunch.
+Drain the chickpeas and spread them on a clean towel or paper towels.
+Pat firmly for 2–3 minutes to remove surface moisture.

-If you have time, let the chickpeas air dry on a rack for 10–15 minutes.
-For faster results, transfer them to a bowl and toss with 1 tsp cornstarch to absorb residual moisture.
-The cornstarch helps produce a thin, crisp shell around each legume.
+If you have time, let the beans air-dry on a rack for 10–15 minutes.
+Tossing with 1 tsp cornstarch helps absorb residual moisture and yields a crisp outer shell.

 Step 2 — Season and Oil

-Combine oil, salt, pepper, spices, and optional syrup in a small bowl.
-Toss the dried chickpeas with the mixture until they have a light, even coating.
-Use just enough oil to coat; excess oil yields greasy, less-crisp results.
+Mix oil, salt, pepper, spices, and optional syrup in a small bowl until combined.
+Toss the dried chickpeas with the mixture and distribute the coating evenly.

 Step 3 — Air Fry for Crunch